 Complete the application and underwriting

-After submitting your application, MassMutual's underwriting team reviews your medical and financial information.
-A paramedical exam may be required for larger coverage amounts, typically $1 million or above.
-Standard underwriting decisions are typically returned within two to four weeks; accelerated underwriting for eligible applicants may be faster.
+After submitting your application, MassMutual's underwriting team will review your medical and financial information.
+A medical exam is required for coverage amounts of $3 million or above.
+Standard underwriting decisions return within two to four weeks; accelerated underwriting for eligible applicants can be faster.

 - 5